iantruslove/brownsofa/source/_posts/2014-07-17-debugging-in-clojure-thoughts.markdown

-{% img right /images/debugging-in-clojure/terminal.png 'Hi-tech coding' 'Hi-tech coding' %} At work, I am constrained to write Clojure in a terminal (we use remote tmux) and really, using in Emacs.
+{% img right /images/debugging-in-clojure/terminal.png 'Hi-tech coding' 'Hi-tech coding' %} At work, I am constrained to write Clojure in a terminal (we use remote tmux) and really, using Emacs.
 This is a fine set of constraints, but my debugging solutions haven't considered tools like Nightcode, Light Table, La Clojure or other IDE-like tools.
 Looking at the various product websites, point-and-click debugging has different